On P^1-stabilization in unstable motivic homotopy theory: Equivariant geometry of symmetric powers

-In this section, we analyze various facts about the geometry of symmetric powers.
-By means of Voevodsky's motivic Dold-Thom theorem \cite[Theorem 3.7 and 3.11]{VoeMEM}, the motivic Eilenberg--Mac Lane space $K(\Z(n),2n)$ admits a model in terms of symmetric powers of the motivic spheres $S^{2n,n}$.
-We will then analyze cellularity of symmetric powers.
+In this section, after recalling some facts about motivic homotopy theory of group scheme actions, we recall the basic theory of symmetric powers.
+In particular, the motivic Eilenberg--Mac Lane space $K(\Z(n),2n)$ admits a model in terms of symmetric powers of the motivic spheres $S^{2n,n}$.
+Our main goal is to record a form of Voevodsky's motivic Dold--Thom theorem \cite[Theorem 3.7 and 3.11]{VoeMEM} paying attention to the interaction between the geometry of symmetric powers and the bonding maps in the motivic spectrum corresponding to motivic cohomology (see Theorem~\ref{thm:motivicDoldThom}).

-\subsection{Motivic homotopy theory and group scheme actions}
+\subsubsection{Motivic homotopy theory and group scheme actions}

 Assume $G$ is a finite group such that $|G|$ is invertible in $k$.

 \begin{entry}[$G$-quasiprojective varieties] A $G$-scheme $X$ is called $G$-quasiprojective if it admits an ample $G$-equivariant line bundle.
 Note that if $G$ is finite, then any quasi-projective variety equipped with a $G$-action is $G$-quasiprojective: if $\mathscr{L}$ is ample, then $\det (\bigoplus_{g \in G} g^* \mathscr{L})$ is ample and $G$-equivariant. \end{entry}